spiral/docs/docs/en/testing/database.md

 # Testing — Database

-The Spiral Framework offers a powerful tool for managing data in your application through the use of the [spiral-packages/database-seeder](https://github.com/spiral-packages/database-seeder) package.
+Spiral offers a powerful tool for managing data in your application through the use of the [spiral-packages/database-seeder](https://github.com/spiral-packages/database-seeder) package.
 This package allows you to easily seed test data into their CycleORM entities using seed classes.
 It provides the ability to create entities through the use of factories.